Section 1.3: Theoretical Frameworks of Ethics

 Comparing Ethical Frameworks

-No single ethical theory is perfect – each has strengths and weaknesses depending on the situation.
-Understanding these different lenses helps justice professionals make more informed and well-rounded decisions.
+No single ethical theory provides a perfect solution for every situation.
+Each has unique strengths and weaknesses that make it more or less applicable depending on the context.
+By examining these different frameworks, justice professionals can make more informed and well-rounded decisions that reflect the complexity of ethical challenges.

 Ethical Theories and Policy